makwaijun/personalwebpagev2/content/Poetry/Poetry4.md

 ---

 *Commentary: on meeting a really old school friend, who I was very unlikely to meet again.
-Expresses a general sombreness of having close friends living abroad*
+Expresses a general sombreness of having close friends living abroad, and the brevity of reconnecting*